-This manual is organized into 13 sections.
 When a revision occurs to any part of this manual, the revised manual will be posted on the Web Portal at www.dc-medicaid.com.
-Notification of the updated manual will be indicated in the "What's Hot" section of the Web Portal.
 Outdated copies of material should be discarded.

 Other information that might be helpful when using this manual includes: